SuhanNShetty/DeepLearning_Noise2Noise/README.md

  - Miniproject1: A noise2noise deep learning model using the full power of pytorch libraries for deep learning (optimizers, autograd, convolution, relu etc )
  - Miniproject2: The same noise2noise model is implemented using the tools developed from scatch (optimizers, autograd, convolution, etc)

+For details about implementaton, check the report*.pdf in the directory ./Proj_313934_312637_262247_epfl/

 Contributors: Louise Coppieters, Suhan Shetty, Frank Centamori